bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a module name, type, version and size, the date of uploading.

-2. **Download** a module to your computer by clicking the download icon |download-icon| in the Actions column in the line for the module you want to download.
+2. **Download** a module to your computer by clicking the download button |download-icon| in the Actions column in the line for the module you want to download.
 You need only to specify a folder where to store the module to and click the "Save" button.

-3. **Delete** a module by clicking the corresponding icon |delete-icon| in the Actions column in the line for the module you want to delete.
+3. **Delete** a module by clicking the corresponding button |delete-icon| in the Actions column in the line for the module you want to delete.

 .. note:: A module used by any instance can not be deleted.